imagej/imagej.github.io/pages/BigDataViewer.md

 dataset.
 Therefore, BigDataViewer allows to save and load these settings.

-Select  from the menu to store settings to an XML file, and  to load them from an XML file.
+Select {% include bc content="File | Save settings" %} from the menu to
+store settings to an XML file, and {% include bc content="File | Load settings" %} to load them from an XML file.

 When a dataset is opened, BigDataViewer automatically loads an appropriately named settings file if it is present.
 This settings file must be in the same directory as the dataset's XML file, and have the same filename with *.settings* appended.
 For example, if the dataset's XML file is named *drosophila.xml*, the settings file must be named *drosophila.settings.xml*.
-(If you select , this filename is already suggested in the Save File dialog.)
+(If you select {% include bc content="File |
+Save settings" %}, this filename is already suggested in the Save File dialog.)

 Settings files assume that a specific number of sources are present, therefore settings are usually not compatible across different datasets.